 How to Grill Chicken Breast

 I love to grill, but I often avoid grilling chicken breasts for a crowd.
 Even with years of restaurant experience under my belt, this cut makes me nervous.
-It seems silly to be apprehensive because they’re such a common ingredient, but I think that chicken breasts are the single hardest protein to cook on the grill.
+It seems silly to be apprehensive because they’re such a common ingredient, but I think that grilled chicken breasts are the single hardest protein to cook on the grill.

 - Figure out exactly why chicken breasts are so hard to cook